citp/privacy-policy-historical/t/to/tot/totalbankruptcy.com.md

-> *The following text is extracted and transformed from the totalbankruptcy.com privacy policy that was archived on 2012-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120616025609id_/http%3A//www.totalbankruptcy.com/privacy-policy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the totalbankruptcy.com privacy policy that was archived on 2012-11-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121114034219id_/http%3A//www.totalbankruptcy.com/privacy-policy.aspx) for the most accurate reproduction.*

 # Total Bankruptcy Website's Privacy Policy

-## Last Updated: August 2011
+## Last Updated: November 2012

 This is the privacy policy for the [bankruptcy](http://www.totalbankruptcy.com/ "bankruptcy help") site, Total Bankruptcy.